-We next consider a more general panel regression model, in which we have included three pipes, in addition to the basic push and pull factors.
-This implies that we have as regressors the VIX index, the difference in term premiums (i.e., local minus U.S.), changes in international reserves, EMEs' bond trading volume, and the proportion of non-resident local currency bondholders (relative to the total).
+We next consider a panel regression model, in which we have included three pipes, in addition to push and pull factors.
+This means that we have as regressors the VIX index, the difference in term premiums (i.e., local minus U.S.), changes in international reserves, EMEs' bond trading volume, and the proportion of non-resident local currency denominated bondholders (relative to the total).